 The Slave Lake Region is well-known for its world-class freshwater fishing.
-Lesser Slave Lake is home to large walleye, northern pike, yellow perch, and whitefish.
+Known as the Fishing Capitol of Alberta, Lesser Slave Lake is home to large walleye, northern pike, yellow perch, and whitefish.

-Every year, fishing tournaments including the Canadian Tire Anglers Cup Walleye Tournament, bring hundreds to the lake in hope of catching "the big one" and cashing in on over \$145,000 in cash prizes.
+Every year, Lesser Slave Lake is the home to well-known fishing tournaments (in both the summer and winter seasons), that bring hundreds of anglers to the lake in hope of catching the big one.
+The lucky winner's cash in over \$145,000 in cash prizes.
+Check out the calendar of events page at www.slavelakeregion.ca for current events within the region.